Dixon, Illinois: Infrastructure

-Health care
+Healthcare

 Dixon is a regional center for healthcare.
-The community has KSB Hospital which is a medical student teaching facility, 4 adult clinics, a children's clinic, 2 dialysis centers, 2 urgent care clinics, and is home to Sinnissippi Mental Health Center and the Northern Illinois Cancer Center.
-There is also a hospital, an infirmary, and a clinic for the mentally ill at the Dixon Correctional Center.
+The community has OSF Saint Katharine Medical Center, is a medical student-teaching facility, four adult clinics, a children's clinic, two dialysis centers, two urgent-care clinics, Sinnissippi Mental Health Center and the Northern Illinois Cancer Center.
+There is also a hospital, an infirmary and a clinic for the mentally ill at the Dixon Correctional Center.
 The Mabley State Mental Health complex is also located in Dixon.